yashshrivastava972/ARRAYS-STRINGS-IN-CPP/README.md

 10. End.

 ## For Strings :
-1. Algorithm: Reverse a String
+i.
+Algorithm: Reverse a String

 1. Start
 2. Declare a string variable str and an integer length.